microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 # How to publish your changes

 1. After you are done, push your branch to the github repo via git push: `git push -u origin nameOfNewBranch`
+2. Ensure that if you are adding a new template, it has a corresponding entry in the gallery files.
+3. If you are adding a new template and/or gallery file, and you would like to take ownership of the files, add an entry for your team in `CODEOWNERS`.
+CODEOWNERS entries should be teams, not individuals.
-2. In github, create a pull request for your new branch to master.
+4. In Github, create a pull request for your new branch to master.
 Again, use useful text for the name of your PR and in the PR, describe what you are changing, what your workbook does, add a screenshot if possible.
-3. A validation build will take place to make sure your workbook is valid json, doesn't have hardcoded resource ids, etc.
+5. A validation build will take place to make sure your workbook is valid json, doesn't have hardcoded resource ids, etc.
-4. If your build passes, and someone else with write access to the repo approves your PR, complete your PR
+6. If your build passes, and someone else with write access to the repo approves your PR, complete your PR
-5. Upon the next [deployment](Deployment.md), your template will appear in the portal
+7. Upon the next [deployment](Deployment.md), your template will appear in the portal

 # Testing Preview Workbook Templates